AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 - **Image quantity limit**:
   - Except for `veo31-fast-ingredients`, other models support a maximum of **3 images** input.

-After selection, you can find that the corresponding code is also generated on the right side, as shown in the image:
+After selection, you can find that the corresponding code is also generated on the right side, as shown in the image below:

 <p><img src="https://cdn.acedata.cloud/pmwh4y.png" width="500" class="m-auto"></p>

-Click the "Try" button to test, as shown in the image above, and we obtained the following result:
+Click the "Try" button to conduct a test, as shown in the image above, and we obtained the following result:

 ```json
 {